iamkaf/modresources/pages/bonded/README.md

 ![Repair Bench recipe](https://raw.githubusercontent.com/iamkaf/modresources/refs/heads/main/pages/bonded/screenshot3.png)

-## Beta

-The mod is in the early stages of development and your feedback is invaluable.
-If you have any ideas, requests or comments let me know [here](https://github.com/iamkaf/mod-issues) or join the [Discord](https://discord.gg/HV5WgTksaB) and shoot me a message.
-Not to mention this is one of my first mods so I'm learning on the go. :P

 ### Current Plan

 The development plan is to make the mod more customizable and update it to the latest versions of Minecraft.
 If you have any requests for features or mod compats let me know.